TacoV/just_checking_in/README.md

 Future functionality could include:

 * Different schedules, eg random points within intervals
-* Recurring actions, eg when answereing "No" to a reminder, remind again in x minutes
+* Recurring actions, eg when answering "No" to a reminder, remind again in x minutes
 * Processing of the results, eg to find a correlation between different answers
 * Better insight and management of current schedules, eg seeing what's enabled